microsoft/Alympics/k-reasoning/README.md

 ### Guessing 0.8 of the Average

-Play the game and record the results (using Direct and 0-Level as examples).
+Play the game and record the results (using K-Level-Reasoning (kr) as the player and Direct (agnet) as the opponent as an example).
 The game log will be saved in the result folder by default.
 ```
 cd G08A
-python main.py  --player_strategy agent --computer_strategy fix --max_round 10 --exp_num 1
+python main.py  --player_strategy kr --computer_strategy agent --exp_num 1
 ```
 Then, perform the calculation of player metrics, which will output the data for the player's `WinRate` and `AdaptionIndex`.

 ```
-python evaluate.py --players agent --opponents fix
+python evaluate.py --players kr --opponents agent
 ```

 ### SurvivalAuctionGame